 This class is performance oriented.
 Some performances are required.
 Students will work on percussion fundamentals on concert and marching instruments.
 Instruction includes fundamentals, warm-ups, and literature for concert and marching percussion.
 Home practice is required.
-Students in this class will perform with the wind instruments during the fall marching season and in the spring during concert season.
 Evening rehearsals may be required.
 This class may be repeated for credit.
 (Class expectations change with each year enrolled.)